marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 }
 ```

-And then your widget tree contains a modal barrier,
-which is shown only when `hasBarrier` is true:
+Then your widget tree shows the modal barrier only when `hasBarrier` is true:

 ```dart
 return context.state.hasBarrier